 The above Table 4.1 illustrates that the total number of respondents in this study was 178, of which 24.7% are females and the rest (75.3%) are males.
 This is evidence that the majority of the sample respondents are male.
 This has affected the gender combination of the respondents.
 Nevertheless, the gender distribution effects are moderated through the nature of the questions posed, which are gender-neutral.
-Besides, most of the respondents included in the study area in the age category of 36 to 40 (N= 51, 28.7%) followed by those who were in the age category of 26 to 30 (N= 49, 27.5%; N=34, 19.1%) respectively.
+Besides, most of the respondents included in the study area in the age category of 36 to 40 (N=51, 28.7%) followed by those who were in the age category of 31 to 35 and the age category of 26 to 30 (N=49, 27.5%; N=34, 19.1%) respectively.
 31 respondents were in the age bracket of category 41 and above who constituted 17.4% of the sample population.